The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 National Shrine of Our Lady of La Leche

 What: Self-guided tours of the grounds, church, and chapel.
-(Several events will be held at the shrine during the History Fest.
-To learn about them, go here.)

 When: The grounds are open from dawn to dusk, daily.
-The Church and Chapel are open Monday through Saturday, May 5 through May 11, 2025, from 9:00 a.m. to 5:00 p.m. and Sunday from noon to 4:00 p.m.
+The Church and Chapel are open Monday through Saturday, May 4 through May 9, 2026, from 9:00 a.m. to 5:00 p.m. and Sunday from noon to 4:00 p.m.

 Where: 101 San Marco Avenue, St. Augustine, Florida 32084

-St. Cyprians Episcopal Church
+St. Cyprian's Episcopal Church

 What: This Episcopal church was established in the 1800s as a place of worship for African Americans.
 The current church was built in 1900.
-The property is available for viewing through the entire History Fest.
+The property is available for viewing throughout the entire History Fest.

-When: Wednesday, May 7 through Sunday, May 11, 2025, from 9:00 a.m. to 4:00 p.m.
-Their Sunday service is at 10:00 a.m.
+When: Wednesday, May 6, through Sunday, May 10, 2026, from 9:00 a.m. to 4:00 p.m.

-Where: St. Syprians Episcopal Church, 37 Lovett Street, St. Augustine 32084
+Where: St. Cyprian's Episcopal Church, 37 Lovett Street, St. Augustine, Florida 32084

 St. Photios Greek Orthodox National Shrine

 What: Daily tours.
-The tours are free and reservations are required.
-To reserve space call (904) 829-8205.
+The tours are free, and reservations are required.
+To reserve space, call (904) 829-8205.

-When: Wednesday, May 7 through Sunday, May 11, 2025, from 11:00 a.m. to 5:00 p.m.
+When: Wednesday, May 6 through Sunday, May 10, 2026, from 11:00 a.m. to 5:00 p.m.

 Where: 41 St George Street, St. Augustine, Florida 32084